raphaelbp12/data-server-ia-topview-car/README.md

 ### Flickr Endpoint
 `https://www.flickr.com/services/feeds/photos_public.gne?format=json&tags=nature,space`

-# Future Work
-There are some features missing that were not implemented due the time available.
-It would be nice to have a Distributed Cache System implemented on Redis and also identify some points to improve the usage of the SOLID principles.

 # Swagger
 This tool is a powerful hanging fruit.
 It auto-generates an API documentation based on annotations and endpoint signatures.
 It is awesome, it is possible to access a frontend auto-generated to view the documentation.